On certain extensions of Ramanujan's Master Theorem and their applications: Ramanujan's Master Theorem for k -gamma function

-Substituting $\phi(p)$ with $\phi(2 p)$, the desired result readily follows. \end{proof} \textbf{2.2.} Note that the above mentioned corollaries have singularities at integer values of $s$ and $k$ when $s|k$ due to the presence of $sin$ term in the denominator of the right-hand side of the equations.
-So even if we have mentioned in the beginning of corollaries that the equations hold true for $s, k>0$, it is to be noted that a pair of numbers for $s$ and $k$ should be chosen in a way such that ${\sin{\frac{s \pi}{2 k}}\neq{0}}$. \textbf{2.3.} Before we start exploring the applications of Theorem 2.1, which is $k$ -gamma function analogue of Ramanujan's Master Theorem, note that beside from $k$ -gamma function, Theorem 2.1 can also be derived from Eqn. (\ref{opo}) which is the original form of Ramanujan's Master Theorem.
+\quad\,\, Note that the above-mentioned corollary has singularities at integer values of $s$ and $k$ when $s|k$ due to the presence of sin term in the denominator of the right-hand side of the equations.
+So even if we have mentioned at the beginning of corollaries that the equations hold for $s, k>0$, it is to be noted that a pair of numbers for $s$ and $k$ should be chosen in a way such that ${\sin{\frac{s \pi}{2 k}}\neq{0}}$.
+Therefore we have included the condition $\frac{s}{k}\notin\mathbb{Z}$ in Corollary 2.1.1.

+\quad\,\, Before we start exploring the applications of Theorem 2.1, which is $k$ -gamma function analog of Ramanujan's Master Theorem, note that besides from $k$-gamma function, Theorem 2.1 can also be derived from Eqn. (\ref{opo}) which is the original form of Ramanujan's Master Theorem.
 This can be done by following some minor substitutions.
 Therefore, replacing $x$ with $x^{k} / k$ in Eqn. (\ref{opo}) where $k>0$, we get

 where

 Now, replacing $s$ with $s / k$, we get